Creating a more resilient landscape

-Officials from the Wyoming Game and Fish Department and the city of Cheyenne spoke favorably Wednesday about a 15-year forest management plan that covers much of southeastern Wyoming.
+RAWLINS — Officials from the Wyoming Game and Fish Department and the city of Cheyenne spoke favorably last Wednesday about a 15-year forest management plan that covers much of southeastern Wyoming.

 “Even though we have a long history of working with the Forest Service, especially within the Medicine Bow-Routt National Forest, we welcomed the Landscape Vegetation Analysis Project,” said Clint Bassett, water treatment division manager for the city of Cheyenne.
 “About 80% of the water we use in Cheyenne comes from the national forest, whether it is in the Laramie Range or the Medicine Bow Range.
 Naturally we are interested in healthy forests, because healthy forests produce great water.”

-Last summer, Medicine Bow-Routt National Forest Supervisor Russell Bacon signed a 47-page record of decision authorizing the landscape-scale project, called the The Medicine Bow Landscape Vegetation Analysis Project (LaVA Project), designed to create a healthier forest, after years of planning.
+After years of planning, Medicine Bow-Routt National Forest Supervisor Russell Bacon last summer signed a 47-page record of decision authorizing the landscape-scale project, called The Medicine Bow Landscape Vegetation Analysis Project – the LaVA Project – designed to create a healthier forest.
 In a virtual public workshop Wednesday, cooperating agency spokespersons discussed their objectives associated with the project.

 “We are also interested in protecting the hydrologic functions of these forests as well,” Bassett said.
 “Several years ago, we did conduct an assessment of the risk wildfire could potentially have to the resources, as well as infrastructure we have in those areas, and specifically how dead pine trees from the mountain pine beetle (epidemic) has created (risk) there.”